QuantEcon/lecture-python.myst/lectures/svd_intro.md

   * (b)  for  a reduced SVD of $X$, $U^T U $ is not an identity matrix.

-As we shall see later, a full SVD is  too confining for what we ultimately want to do, namely,  situations in which  $U^T U$ is **not** an identity matrix because we  use a reduced SVD of $X$.
+As we shall see later, a full SVD is  too confining for what we ultimately want to do, namely,  cope with situations in which  $U^T U$ is **not** an identity matrix because we  use a reduced SVD of $X$.

 But for now, let's proceed under the assumption that we are using a full SVD so that  both of the  preceding two  requirements (a) and (b) are satisfied.